Understanding the Genetics of Congenital Sucrase-Isomaltase Deficiency

 Congenital Sucrase-Isomaltase Deficiency (CSID) is an inherited disorder caused by a variation in the gene that codes for the enzyme sucrase-isomaltase.
 This means that in individuals who are affected by CSID, the gene that codes for the sucrase-isomaltase enzyme is altered in such a way that the patient’s cells are unable to produce functional sucrase-isomaltase.

 One may inherit one copy of a gene variant from one parent, or two copies of a gene variant, one from each parent.
 Most genetic disorders result from a recessive pattern of inheritance, which means there are two variant genes (one from each parent).

 While the symptoms of a genetic disorder are usually strongest when two copies of the gene variant are inherited (recessive), symptoms of CSID may also be present in those who have inherited only one copy of a gene variant that alters the function of the sucrase-isomaltase enzyme.
-In addition, people who have inherited one copy of a gene variant are called carriers, because their children may inherit the gene variant from them.

 As the name implies, sucrase-isomaltase is a complex enzyme containing two parts or subunits, sucrase and isomaltase.
 A genetic variant affecting either the sucrase or isomaltase region of the enzyme may affect the cell’s ability to produce the enzyme or the enzymatic activity of either sucrase or isomaltase, or both.10

 Researchers have not yet studied all the gene variants that cause CSID.
 For this reason, there may be individuals who have had CSID symptoms from when they first ate solid food or early childhood who do not have one of the gene variants currently known to be associated with CSID.

 The Estimated Prevalence of CSID in Various Populations